Powering the moon, mars, and beyond.

 Unfortunately for those who must make far reaching decisions without the benefit of an intimate knowledge of reactor technology and unfortunately for the interested public, it is much easier to get the academic side of an issue than the practical side.
 For a large part those involved with the academic reactors have more inclination and time to present their ideas in reports and orally to those who will listen.
 Since they are innocently unaware of the real but hidden difficulties of their plans, they speak with great facility and confidence.”

 The above paragraph perfectly describes what has happened during the past 50 years of special purpose reactors in the US; but even after 50 years of failure, decision makers are still wooed by the promises of paper reactor designers.
-Every special purpose reactor project since Rickover’s retirement has not only failed miserably, but has not even reached the point of an actual, “real” reactor test – until KRUSTY in 2018.
+Every special purpose reactor project since Rickover’s retirement has not only failed miserably, but has not even reached the point of an actual, “real” reactor test – until the KRUSTY test in 2018 performed by Los Alamos National Laboratory.

 Courtesy of LANL/NCERC